pzhaonet/bookdownplus/readme.md

 -   even in Chinese,
 -   and more wonders will come soon.

-Full documentation can be found in the book [R bookdown+ Textbook](https://bookdown.org/baydap/bookdown-plus).
+Full documentation can be found in the book [R bookdownplus Textbook](https://bookdown.org/baydap/bookdown-plus).
 The webpage looks so-so, while the [pdf file](https://bookdown.org/baydap/bookdown-plus/bookdown-plus.pdf) might give you a little surprise.

 # Quick start

 Although this section might not be the latest version, the general idea won't change.
-Please see [R bookdown+ Textbook](https://bookdown.org/baydap/bookdown) to keep up with the update.
+Please see [R bookdownplus Textbook](https://bookdown.org/baydap/bookdown) to keep up with the update.

 ## Preparation